jresoort/kafkastreams-workshop/README.md

 idStream.selectKey((k,v) -> k).to(TopicNames.ALLOWED_SENSOR_IDS_KEYED);
 KTable<String, String> idTable = builder.table(TopicNames.ALLOWED_SENSOR_IDS_KEYED, Consumed.with(Serdes.String(), Serdes.String()))
 ```
+We can join with the kTable by using the KStream.join method.

 ### Group the messages in a time window and calculate average temperature